Moto-Sumiyoshi Shrine

 Moto-Sumiyoshi Shrine (本住吉神社, Motosumiyoshi Jinja) is a Japanese Shinto shrine in Higashinada ward, Kobe.
 It is one of the biggest shrines in western Kobe.
 It is next to Sumiyoshi Station.
-There is documentary evidence that the shrine has existed since the 13th century.
+The shrine has existed since the 13th century.

-Moto-Sumiyoshi Shrine holds a danjiri festival annually in May.
-Portable shrines are wheeled through neighborhoods around the shrine by teams of about 50 people.
+Festivals

+The Higashinada Danjiri festival is held in the shrine area each May.
+Thirty-two Danjiri festival carts depart through the shrine’s gate and are paraded through the streets surrounding the shrine to pray for protection from disease and disasters.